milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 Going from the AST we've now parsed to calling the functions that modify our state is what I will refer to as _monkey pattern matching_ where we can just give a decently trained ape the type signature of our function and the monkey will then do the pattern matching for us.
 One might also argue that instead of apes we could use llms for such tasks.

-Since my cognitive ability is essentially equivalent to one of those "reasoning models" being used with a monkey brain for token prediction, I decided to implement functions like these myself:
+Since my cognitive ability is essentially equivalent to one of those "reasoning model" thingys being used on top of a monkey's brain for token prediction, I decided to implement functions like these myself:
 ``` Haskell
 runParserType :: Type -> MetricType
 runParserType Parser.TInt = Core.TInt